 Justin Ellis – Gravitational Wave Scientist

 When Justin Ellis, now 30, was growing up outside Charles Town in Jefferson County, West Virginia, all he wanted to do was play baseball, and later race dirt bikes.
 As a teenager he won dozens of trophies as a Motocross champion.
 But when he got to college, he had a professor who got him interested in science, and it changed the direction of Ellis’ life.
-Today Ellis is a NASA Einstein Fellow at NASA’s Jet Propulsion Laboratory and at Caltech — both in Pasadena, California.
+Ellis became a NASA Einstein Fellow at NASA’s Jet Propulsion Laboratory and at Caltech — both in Pasadena, California.
 He works with a team who are trying to detect gravitational waves — ripples in the fabric of space-time, first theorized by Albert Einstein in 1916.
 In 2015 gravitational waves were detected for the first time using earth-based lasers, but Ellis works with a team of scientists around the world who are trying to detect gravitational waves using pulsars.
 Once the detection of gravitational waves becomes more common, it will change the way people understand the universe — rather than “looking” at it using light, they will “listen” to it.
 This will allow scientists to have a greater understanding of objects in the universe that don’t radiate light, like black holes.
 One of Ellis’ colleagues at JPL and Caltech describes him as “brilliant – he has a Sherlock Holmes-like sense of having to find out the solution to a very difficult problem”.

 Ken Allman – Entrepreneur and Community Leader